m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 How do you know if a task is CPU or I/O intensive?

 We can use history based heuristics to determine what a task has done in the past as a way to inform what it might do in the future.
-However, this doesn’t help us make decisions about new tasks or tasks that have dynamic behaviors.
+However, this doesn't help us make decisions about new tasks or tasks that have dynamic behaviors.

 To help make these decisions, we will need to move tasks between queues.